Cyber-utopianism

-Cyber-utopianism or web-utopianism or digital utopianism or utopian internet is a subcategory of technological utopianism and the belief that online communication helps bring about a more decentralized, democratic, and libertarian society.
+Cyber-utopianism, web-utopianism, digital utopianism, or utopian internet is a subcategory of technological utopianism and the belief that online communication helps bring about a more decentralized, democratic, and libertarian society.
 The desired values may also be privacy and anonymity, freedom of expression, access to culture and information or also socialist ideals leading to digital socialism.

-Cyber-populists like the M5S use the wonder associated with digital technologies aka the digital sublime to develop their political vision.

 Origins

 The Californian Ideology is a set of beliefs combining bohemian and anti-authoritarian attitudes from the counterculture of the 1960s with techno-utopianism and support for neoliberal economic policies.
 These beliefs are thought by some to have been characteristic of the culture of the IT industry in Silicon Valley and the West Coast of the United States during the dot-com boom of the 1990s.
-Adam Curtis connects it to Ayn Rand's Objectivist philosophy.
+Adam Curtis connects it to Ayn Rand's Objectivist philosophy in the film All Watched Over by Machines of Loving Grace (TV series).
 Such an ideology of digital utopianism fueled the first generation of Internet pioneers.

 Examples

 Political usage

 One of the first initiatives associated with digital technologies and utopianism was the Chilean Project Cybersyn.
-Project Cybersyn was an attempt of algorithmic governance for implementation of socialist ideals.
+Project Cybersyn was an attempt of cybernetic governance for implementation of socialist planning under President Salvador Allende.
 The book Towards a New Socialism argues against the perception of digital socialism as a utopia.
 Digital socialism can be categorized as a real utopian project.

 Cyber socialism is a name used for the practise of file sharing as a violation of intellectual property rights and whose legalisation was not expected - a utopia.

 Cyber-utopianism serves as a base for cyber-populism.
 Electronic democracy as suggested and practised by Pirate Parties is being seen to be an idea motivated by cyber-utopianism.
 In Italy, the Five Star Movement extensively uses cyber-utopian rhetoric, promising direct democracy and better environmental regulations through the Web.
+In this case, they used the wonder or digital sublime associated with digital technologies to develop their political vision.

 Cognate utopias

-Cyber-utopianism has been considered a derivative of Extropianism, in which the ultimate goal is to upload human consciousness to the internet.
+Cyber-utopianism has been considered a derivative of extropianism, in which the ultimate goal is to upload human consciousness to the internet.
 Ray Kurzweil, especially in The Age of Spiritual Machines, writes about a form of cyber-utopianism known as the Singularity; wherein, technological advancement will be so rapid that life will become experientially different, incomprehensible, and advanced.